pinojs/pino-elasticsearch/README.md

   -t  | --type              the name of the type to use; default: log -b  | --size              the number of documents for each bulk insert -l  | --trace-level       trace level for the elasticsearch client, default 'error' (info, debug, trace).
-      | --ecs               format the logs with Elastic Common Schema [DEPRECATED]
       | --es-version        specify the major version number of Elasticsearch (eg: 5, 6, 7)
                             (this is needed only if you are using Elasticsearch <= 7)